thalient-ai/thalient.github.io/_posts/2024-01-14-anthrodesis-1.md

 When I've brought up these thoughts with medical practitioners, it was met with concern, disgust, hesistancy, and bewilderment but never with openness and real dialogue.

+Today, I am recovering.
+I have made progress over the past few months in terms of weight-bearing and graduating from forearm crutches to a cane.
+While positive, this progress has also shown me the limitations that my injury and fusion have left me.

 For those in a similar situation, you can reach out to me and I will listen.